rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 The CoSERV query language is intended to form the input data type for tools and services that provide access to Endorsements and Reference Values.
 The CoSERV result set is intended to form the corresponding output data type from those tools and services.
-This document does not define the complete APIs or interaction models for such tools and services.
-The scope of this document is limited to the definitions of the query language and the result set only.

 Both the query language and the result set are designed for extensibility.
 This addresses the need for a common baseline format to optimise for interoperability and software reuse, while maintaining the flexibility demanded by a dynamic and diverse ecosystem.